BoidCMS/boidcms.github.io/plugins/README.md

 - Visit `Admin > Plugins`, Upload the compressed zip file.

 ## How to activate and configure a plugin
-- Go to the Admin panel, visit Plugins.
+- Visit `Admin > Plugins`.
-- Look for the plugin in the list and click Activate.
+- Look for the plugin in the list and click `Install`.
-Most of the plugins allow some configurations when clicking Settings.
+Most of the plugins allow some configurations when clicking `Settings`.